The model stems from two streams of my research, namely:

 - Computer simulation of evolutionary processes (initiated in 1970s).

 - Joseph A. Schumpeter and evolutionary economics (since the end of 1980s).

-The model draws heavily from our earlier model of biological evolution, developed in 1970s and 1980s by Halina Kwasnicka, Witold Kwasnicki and Roman Galar.
+The model draws heavily from our earlier model of biological evolution, developed in the 1970s and 1980s by Halina Kwasnicka, Witold Kwasnicki and Roman Galar.

 General structure of the evolutionary industrial model